 Open the navigation menu.
 Go to Compute and then click Instances.

 The VM is now successfully provisioned.
-Continue with the Azure prerequisites steps.
+Continue with the Azure initial steps.

 For detailed steps, see the Azure documentation.